Electric Chassis: How Modern EVs Are Built

 Motor and Drivetrain

 Olympus uses a single rear motor: 174 HP continuous, 200+ HP peak.
 Permanent magnet motor for efficiency.
-Single-speed reduction gear—no transmission needed because electric motors deliver full torque from zero RPM.
+Single-speed reduction gear.
+No transmission needed because electric motors deliver full torque from zero RPM.

 No clutch, no shift solenoids, no torque converter.
 Just bearings and gears.
 200,000+ mile service life.